CamHD-Analysis/CamHD_motion_metadata/README.md

 }
 ```

 NOTE the array is written as the movie is processed and _may not be in order._
+Also, the frames present depends on the algorithm(s) used to generate
+the frame stats.

 ## regions

-`regions` metadata describes continuous sections of video which have been determined to show the same kind of motion.
-At the top level, the `regions` object is an array of objects, each of which describes a region:
+`regions` metadata describes continuous sections of video which have been
+determined to show the same kind of motion.
+At the top level, the `regions`
+object is an array of objects, each of which describes a region:

 ```
     ...